Amid Homelessness Crisis, Los Angeles Restricts Living In Vehicles

 A national problem

-Los Angeles isn't the only city struggling to balance the rights of those with homes and the rights of those without homes.
-Over the past decade, municipalities around the country with large homeless populations have passed laws banning activities like panhandling or sleeping in public areas.
+Los Angeles isn't the only city struggling to balance the rights of those with and those without homes.
+Over the past decade, municipalities around the country with large homeless populations have passed laws banning activities such as panhandling or sleeping in public areas.

 Ordinances limiting where people can live in vehicles are now the fastest-growing type of such restrictions, according to the National Law Center on Homelessness and Poverty.

-For decades it was completely illegal to live in a vehicle in L.A.
+For decades it was completely illegal to live in a vehicle in LA.
 But in 2014, as homelessness swelled, that policy was struck down in federal court.
-The city then came up with the current ordinance, but it expired in July, so the city council had to vote on renewing it for another six months.
+The city then came up with the current ordinance, but it expired in July, so the City Council had to vote on renewing it for another six months.

 One reason it had lapsed is that it was intended to be a stop-gap while the city expanded its safe parking program, which provides after-hours lots specifically designated for overnight vehicle camping.
 The program also provides security and bathroom access.
-But that plan has lagged, partly due to budget issues, and L.A. has only about 100 safe parking spaces for more than 5,000 vehicles in which people live.
+But that plan has lagged, partly due to budget issues, and LA has only about 100 safe parking spaces for more than 5,000 vehicles in which people live.

-The day of the city council vote on extending the parking restrictions, dozens of opponents showed up at city hall to argue that without safe parking options, the policy is cruel.
+The day of the City Council vote on extending the parking restrictions, dozens of opponents showed up at City Hall to argue that the policy is cruel without safe parking options.

 "Several of the families at my children's elementary school are struggling with homelessness," said Erika Feresten.
 "It's unconscionable that they would be criminalized."

-After hearing nearly an hour of solid opposition, the council voted 13-0 to reinstate the rules, prompting the crowd to start chanting, "Shame on you!"
+After hearing nearly an hour of solid opposition, the City Council voted 13 to 0 to reinstate the rules, prompting the crowd to start chanting, "Shame on you!"

 Los Angeles Mayor Eric Garcetti says he expects to add another 200 safe parking spaces in the next few months.
 In the meantime, he said, the city has homeless outreach teams dedicated to finding people in vehicles and connecting them with social services.

-"We want to make it easier" for people living in vehicles, Garcetti said, "but we also have to have that balance...making sure that it's not going to be chaos out there."
+"We want to make it easier" for people living in vehicles, Garcetti said, "but we also have to have that balance ... making sure that it's not going to be chaos out there."

-The parking restrictions will go to the city council again early next year.
+The parking restrictions will go to the City Council again early next year.